Shrinivassab/crack-angular-interviews/questions/core-concepts.md

 > [!TIP]
 > For communication between unrelated components (e.g., siblings), use a shared service with `Observables` to maintain loose coupling and encourage modularity.

-**💡 Tip:** For communication between unrelated components (e.g., siblings), use a shared service with `Observables` to maintain loose coupling and encourage modularity.

 [🔙 Back to Table of Contents](#toc)